Chapter 8: Reading the Future#

 Framingham example: Does age predict systolic blood pressure?

-• \(\beta_1\) = change in predicted SYSBP for each additional year of age
+\(\beta_1\) = The slope (Change in predicted SYSBP for each additional year of age)

-If \(\beta_1 = 0.6\), this means: each additional year of age is associated with a predicted increase of 0.6 mmHg in systolic BP.
+If \(\beta_1 = 0.6\), this means: Each additional year of age is associated with a predicted increase of 0.6 mmHg in systolic blood pressure.

 2.2 Why Use AGE → SYSBP or Prewt → Postwt for Regression?#

-In both examples, the variables are continuous ratio measurements.
+In both examples above, the variables are continuous ratio measurements.
 Neither is censored.
-OLS regression is fully valid.
+OLS (Ordinary Least Squares) regression is fully valid.

-Why NOT use time-to-event variables (TIMECHD, TIMEDTH) in OLS regression?
-These are censored survival data — participants still alive at the end of follow-up have their time recorded but the true time-to-event is unknown.
-OLS regression ignores this censoring and produces biased, invalid estimates.
+Why NOT use time-to-event variables (TIMEDTH) in OLS regression?
+These are censored survival data.
+Participants who are still alive at the end of the 10-year follow-up have their time recorded as 3,650 days, but their true time-to-death is unknown.
+OLS regression ignores this censoring, treating 3,650 as the actual time of death, which produces severely biased estimates.
 The correct method for censored data is survival analysis (Section 3).

 2.3 The Coefficient of Determination (\(R^2\))#

-💡 Plain English first: \(R^2\) tells you what proportion of the variation in the outcome is explained by the predictor. \(R^2 = 0.15\) means the predictor explains 15% of the variation — the other 85% is due to unmeasured factors.
+💡 Plain English first: \(R^2\) tells you what proportion of the variation in the outcome is explained by your predictor. \(R^2 = 0.15\) means your predictor explains 15% of the variation—the other 85% is due to unmeasured factors and biological noise.

 2.4 Regression Assumptions and Diagnostic Plots#